cwfitzgerald/path-dsl-rs/README.md

 With this in mind, I have made `path_dsl` completely dependency free, choosing to lean on declarative macros over proc macros as to not depend on things like `syn`.
-Additionally, everything is contained within this one file, and I have added `#[deny(unsafe_code)]` for good measure.
+Additionally, everything is contained within this one file, I have thorough tests, and I have added `#[deny(unsafe_code)]` for good measure.
 Hopefully this makes this crate light enough and easily-auditable enough to be an acceptable dependency.

 License: MIT